ncsa/Nightingale_real/docs/source/user_guide/accessing.rst

 * Becoming part of the NCSA HIPAA Covered Entity

-  * This will involve taking training specific to the type of data that you will be handling on Nightingale
+  * This will involve taking training specific to the type of data that you'll be handling on Nightingale

   * You may need to submit your training certificate to a web form to become part of the covered entity

-* Making sure all devices that you will log into Nightingale from have an encrypted hard drive
+* Making sure all devices that you'll log into Nightingale from have an encrypted hard drive

 Logging Onto Nightingale
 --------------------------

 Once you have obtained an account on Nightingale, you can log on using an SSH (Secure Shell) client on your local desktop or laptop.
-Because of the added security for Nightingale, you will first log onto Nightingale's secure node and then log onto a general access login node or, for groups that have them, a specialized interactive node.
+Because of the added security for Nightingale, you'll first log onto Nightingale's secure node and then log onto a general access login node or, for groups that have them, a specialized interactive node.
 The hostnames for these login nodes are listed below.

 **Secure Node Hostname**